legendu-net/blog/docs/drafts/2023/04/github-alternatives/index.md

   - computer science
   - programming
   - GitHub
+  - GitLab
+  - Gitea
   - code
   - version
   - management
 ---

 **Things on this page are fragmentary and immature notes/thoughts of the author.
 Please read with your own judgement!**

+In short,
+if you are looking for a public code hosting service alterantive to GitHub, go with GitLab.
+If you want to host one by yourself, go with Gitea.

 ## [gitea](https://github.com/go-gitea/gitea)